-- made to qualified investors (i.e. investors qualifying as professional investors or eligible counterparties under MiFiD) ("Qualified Investors"); - made to 150 natural or legal persons per EU State, other than Qualified Investors; - where the total amount of the Offer in the Union is less than EUR 100,000 or the foreign currency equivalent thereof;

-- where the total amount of the Offer in the Union is between EUR 100,000 and EUR 5m or the foreign currency equivalent thereof and the transaction concerns financial securities accounting for no more than fifty per cent of the capital of the issuer; - where the transaction is intended for investors acquiring at least EUR 100,000 worth, or the foreign currency equivalent thereof, per investor and per transaction, of the relevant financial securities; and - where the transaction concerns financial securities with a minimum denomination of at least EUR 100,000 or the foreign currency equivalent thereof.
+- made to qualified investors (i.e. investors qualifying as professional investors or eligible counterparties under MiFiD) ("Qualified Investors"); - made to 150 natural or legal persons per EU State, other than Qualified Investors; - where the total amount of the Offer in France and in the EU is less than EUR 8,000,000 or the foreign currency equivalent thereof; - where the transaction is intended for investors acquiring at least EUR 100,000 worth, or the foreign currency equivalent thereof, per investor and per transaction, of the relevant financial securities; and where the transaction concerns financial securities with a minimum denomination of at least EUR 100,000 or the foreign currency equivalent thereof.